ebeeraheem/Ebee.Cloudflare.R2/docs/signedurls.md

 # Signed URLs

-The `SignedUrlsClient` provides methods for generating pre-signed URLs that allow temporary access to R2 objects without requiring authentication credentials.
+The R2 client provides methods for generating pre-signed URLs that allow temporary access to R2 objects without requiring authentication credentials.
 These URLs are perfect for secure file sharing, direct uploads from browsers, and temporary access control.

 ## Getting Started

-The `SignedUrlsClient` is automatically registered when you configure the R2 client in your dependency injection container:
+The R2 client is automatically registered when you configure it in your dependency injection container:

 ```csharp
 services.AddR2Client(options =>